 There are two separate threads to the plot, which shows that the screenwriter was ambitious when he put this together.
 One involves the slasher killings and the other concentrates on Morris’ plans for the heist.
-The thing is, they don’t really flow side by side and Aldo Ray comes across like two different personalities depending on what scene.
-He manages to be a charming rouge in some parts , but evil and as I mentioned earlier, sadistic, in others.
+The thing is, they don’t really flow side by side and Aldo Ray comes across like two different personalities depending on what part that we see him in.
+He’s a charming rouge in some scenes, but eviil and as I mentioned earlier, sadistic, in others.
 It’s a bit of a strange tone because we should really be rooting for one of his intended victims, but the most intriguing personality is most definitely Frank, our antagonist.
 We never really care too much about the cannon fodder that he slices and dices and it’s hard to put a finger on why.
 They’re not your typical slasher movie clichés and each has a strong personality.
 There’s an overweight coke head, an Alcatraz obsessive who knows more about the prison’s history than the tour guide and a Native American, whose portrayal could be considered a tad offensive.
 He is a bit of an idiot and blames the ‘white man’ for everything, but dresses up in army paint in order to have a showdown with the loon and is the murdered easily straight after.
 It was a kind of clumsy way to handle his characterisation for me.
 There is a final girl that faces up to the boogeyman, but there was nothing really exceptional about her.
 In fact, she could have been any of them to be honest.
 No one was given enough dialogue or screentime to stand out as a player that we wanted to survive.
 They are written to be extremely shallow and leave one of their number to die without even trying to help him, which takes away any audience sympathy that might make them appealing.